 Policy

 The data loggers will be used for the transport and storage blood in credo coolers.
 The data loggers must be validated and have adequate battery life prior to use.

-The marathon data loggers
+Loggers that have low battery and/or expired calibration will be replaced annually.

 Equipment